vitest-dev/eslint-plugin-vitest/docs/rules/prefer-mock-promise-shorthand.md

+# vitest/prefer-mock-promise-shorthand

-# Enforce mock resolved/rejected shorthands for promises (`vitest/prefer-mock-promise-shorthand`)
+📝 Enforce mock resolved/rejected shorthands for promises.

 ⚠️ This rule _warns_ in the 🌐 `all` config.